 What more turmoil could possibly be expected of this girl?
 A lot more.

-Malm was immediately arrested for the attack on Pidgie.
-The police then began questioning him about the murder of Irene.
+The police then questioned Malm further, not for the attack on Pidgie, but for the murder of Irene.
 Malm ceaselessly protested any and all accusations.

 Robert Malm was put to death by electrocution eighteen months later.